THE GOVERNING PRIESTHOOD

 Consequently, you are no longer foreigners and strangers, but fellow citizens with God’s people and also members of his household, built on the foundation of the apostles and prophets, with Christ Jesus himself as the chief cornerstone.
 In him the whole building is joined together and rises to become a holy temple in the Lord.
 And in him you too are being built together to become a dwelling in which God lives by his Spirit.
 (Ephesians 2:19-22)

 The nations will walk by its light, and the kings of the earth will bring their splendor into it.
 (Revelation 21:24)

 Our future role, and the reason God has called us out of the world and is examining us so closely, is that He intends to use us to bring peace and justice to the people of the earth.
 This role is mentioned several times in the Old Testament as being the responsibility of Christ and His Body, the Servant of the Lord.

 “Here is my servant, whom I uphold, my chosen one in whom I delight; I will put my Spirit on him, and he will bring justice to the nations.”
 (Isaiah 42:1)

 Obviously we must experience growth in righteousness and obedience to Christ before we are qualified to govern God’s creation in the manner God will approve.
 We must choose to give over our right to plan and carry out our own desires until every aspect of our behavior is an integral part of Christ Himself.

-I am certain that many other Christian writers have explained John 17:21-23 more effectively that I am able to do, but I feel impressed of the Lord that I should add my thinking at this time.
-It is the eternal union of the Father, the Christ, and the members of Christ's Body.
+I am certain that many other Christian writers have explained John 17:21-23 more effectively than I am able to do, but I feel impressed of the Lord that I should add my thinking at this time.
+It is the eternal union of the Father, the Christ, and the members of Christ’s Body.